OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 ![Colored Map](https://s3.amazonaws.com/garagelabio/logic_programming/COLORED_MAP.png)

-And the problem is done.
+And the problem is done, you can replicate this problem to every map and we'll have a correct answer.

+One courious think about this problem, is that it was the first major theorem to be proved using a computer.z

 ## Final Notes